 Thoughts of her future, her goals, and the importance of making informed decisions envelop Julia’s mind.
 She mulls over the idea of taking control of her reproductive health, knowing that understanding the options available to her is a crucial step.

 Without the pill, Julia has been selective about dating and how far she allows things to go with a man.
-She wonders if the pill will relax her make her more promiscuous.
-“Could it lower my standards and possible lead to infections?”
+She wonders if the pill will relax her and make her more promiscuous.
+“Could it lower my standards and possibly lead to infections?”

 After a few more moments of contemplation, Julia places her phone down, a newfound sense of clarity washing over her.
 She realizes that while the pill can offer protection against unplanned pregnancies, it is just one option among many.
 She contemplates other non-hormonal methods, like condoms, that can also provide effective contraception while reducing concerns about side effects.